Strict local martingales and bubbles: Application to financial bubbles I: Decomposition formulas

-for some localizing sequence $(\sigma_n)_{n\in\N}$ of the strict local martingale $X$.
-It is proven in \cite{MadanYor} that this definition is independent of the chosen localizing sequence and that $C_E^{strict}=C_A^{strict}$.
-However, a generalization of this definition to any other option $h(\cdot)$ on $X$ with maturity $T$ is problematic: the independence of the chosen localizing sequence $(\sigma_n)_{n\in\N}$ is not true in general, so one may have to choose $\sigma_n=\tau_n^X$ as defined above.
-Moreover, in general $\lim_{n\ra\infty}\E^\p h(X^{\sigma_n})$ may not even be well-defined and equal to $\E^\p h(X_T)$, when $X$ is a true martingale.
-Since in this case there are no asset price bubbles, it does not seem correct to trade the option for a price which differs from its fundamental value.
-Therefore, in the case where we have a decomposition of the fundamental option value as above or more generally as proven in Theorem \ref{inbetween}, this suggests that the most sensible approach to correct the option value for bubbles in the underlying is to set the default term equal to zero.
-Equivalently, we can also set $\tau^X$ equal to infinity under the measure $\rr$.
-This even gives a way of correcting the option value for stock price bubbles in the general case, where a decomposition formula may not be available.
-By doing so we basically treat the price process as if it was a true martingale.
-However, we want to emphasize that it is not necessary to correct the price at all, since the fundamental value gives an arbitrage-free price. \end{rem}
+Since in this example there are no asset price bubbles, it does not seem correct to trade the option for a price which differs from its fundamental value.
+Therefore, in the case where we have a decomposition of the fundamental option value as above or more generally as proven in Theorem~\ref{inbetween}, this suggests that the most sensible approach to correct the option value for bubbles in the underlying is to set the default term equal to zero.
+Equivalently, we can also set $\tau^X$ equal to infinity under the measure $\mathsf{Q}$.
+This even gives a way of correcting the option value for stock price bubbles in the general case, where a decomposition formula may not be available, leaving open the question of why this should give an arbitrage-free pricing rule.
+By doing so, we would basically treat the price process as if it were a true martingale.
+However, we want to emphasize that it is not necessary to correct the price at all, since the fundamental value gives an arbitrage-free price as explained in Remark~\ref{price}. \end{ex}